-Competences evaluated: CG1-MF1, CG2-MF1, CG3-MF1, CG5-MF1, CG6-MF1, CG7-MF1, CG8-MF1, CE11-MFQF2, CE12-MFQF1, CE12-MFQF2, CE13-MFQF3, CT1-MF1, CT2-MF1, CT3-MF1, CT5-MF1, CT6-MF1, CT11-MF1, CT12-MF1, CT12-MF2.
+Competences evaluated: CG1-MF1, CG2-MF1, CG3-MF1, CG5-MF1, CG6-MF1, CG7-MF1, CG8-MF1, CE11-MFQF2, CE12-MFQF1, CE12-MFQF2, CE13-MFQF3, CT1-MF1, CT2-MF1, CT3-MF1, CT5-MF1, CT6-MF1, CT11-MF1, CT12-MF1, and CT12-MF2.

-■ LABORATORY: 20%
+• LABORATORY:

-The students will develop in reduced groups throughout the course a series of laboratory practices of experimental character as well as of calculation and use of theoretical tools, being the attendance to these practices mandatory.
-The general attitude of the students in the laboratory, their work during the practical sessions, the acquisition by the student of theoretical and practical skills, as well as the skill in the use of the experimental equipment and in the handling of computer packages for data processing and molecular modelling will be valued.
+The students will develop in reduced groups throughout the course a series of laboratory demonstrations of experimental character, as well as of calculation and use of theoretical tools, being the attendance to these practices mandatory.
+The general attitude of the students in the laboratory, their work during the practical sessions, the acquisition by the student of theoretical and practical skills, as well as the skill in the use of the experimental equipment and in the handling of computer packages for data processing and molecular modelling will be considered.

-During the development of the laboratory, the professors will order exercises or elaboration of data that will be delivered in the established term and will count for the evaluation of the practical session.
+During the course of the laboratory, the professors will order exercises or elaboration of data that will be delivered in the established term and will count for the evaluation of the practical session.

-Each student will obligatorily deliver at the end of the laboratory, within the deadlines indicated, a report containing the treatment of the data of the practices carried out in the laboratory established by the coordinators.
+At the end of the laboratory each student will be required to present a report containing the treatment of the data of the demonstrations carried out in the laboratory within the deadlines established by the coordinator.
 The evaluation of the face-to-face activity and reports will constitute 70% of the laboratory qualification.
 The remaining 30% of the grade will correspond to a specific exam once the laboratory is finished, being required that the grade in this exam is equal or higher than 4.
 The minimum global grade of the laboratory necessary to compensate with the rest of the evaluations (exams, personal work) will be 4 out of 10.

-Those students who have not reached the grade of 4/10 in the laboratory exam of the ordinary call, could take the exam in the extraordinary call, if they have passed the classroom activities with a grade higher or equal to 4.
-Students who have achieved the overall laboratory grade in the ordinary call equal or higher than 4/10, will be kept in the extraordinary call.
+Those students who did not reach the grade of 4/10 in the laboratory exam of the ordinary call, could take the exam in the extraordinary call if they have passed the classroom activities with a grade higher or equal to 4.
+Students who have achieved the overall laboratory grade in the ordinary call equal or higher than 4/10, will be maintained in the extraordinary call.

 In those cases, in which a student fails the course, but has passed the laboratory with a grade higher than or equal to 5, the grade of the classroom activity and reports will be maintained for a maximum of two consecutive academic years with the condition that he/she attends the sessions of the laboratory with obligatory character.
-Group Theory and Symmetry, of which the student will be evaluated every year.
-The grade obtained in the evaluation of these sessions in each academic year will be prorated with the grade obtained and saved from the rest of the practices.
-In addition, the student will have to take the exam of the laboratory contents in the ordinary or extraordinary call to pass the course.
+However, the attendance to the seminars of Group Theory and Symmetry will be mandatory and the student will be evaluated every year of the content of these seminars.
+The mark obtained in the evaluation of these sessions in each academic year will be prorated with the grade obtained and saved from the rest of the practices.
+In addition, the student will have to take the exam of the laboratory or extraordinary call to pass the course.